dibley1973/ModelMaking.WindowFrameCalculator/README.md

 ## Branching

-Branching will be a modified git flow, with a main branch
+Branching will be a modified git flow, with
+- A `main` branch for production code
+- a `develop` branch for complete features not yet in production
+- A `release candidate` branch for code which is to be tested in the test environment (when we have one)
+- Feature branches for each feature being worked upon.

 ```mermaid
 ---